pastas/pastastore/readme.md

 ## Usage

 The following snippets show typical usage.
 The general idea is to first define the connector object.
-Then, the next step is to pass that connector to `PastaStore`.
+The next step is to pass that connector to `PastaStore`.

 ### Using in-memory dictionaries

+This works out of the box after installing with `pip` without installing any additional Python dependencies or external software.

 ```python
 import pastastore as pst